microsoft/microsoft-ui-xaml-specs/active/tab/tabcontrol.md

 For an example, see the introduction to the PasswordBox control (http://docs.microsoft.com/windows/uwp/design/controls-and-patterns/password-box). -->

-The Tab control is a collection of tabs that each represents a new page or document in your app.
-Tab controls are useful when your app has several pages of content and the user expects to be able to add, close, and rearrange the pages.
+TabView is a collection of tabs that each represents a new page or document in your app.
+Use TabView when your app has several pages of content and the user expects to be able to add, close, and rearrange the pages.

 **Is this the right control?**